RRZE-HPC/likwid/doc/archs/haswellep.md

 \anchor HASEP_PMC
 <H2>General-purpose counters</H2>
-<P>Commonly the Intel&reg; Haswell microarchitecture provides 4 general-purpose counters consiting of a config and a counter register.
+<P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides 4 general-purpose counters consisting of a config and a counter register.
 They are core-local.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>